panyan7/algorithm/README.md

 - When you're making queries to sum of absolute values minus some number, you can precompute the points that the solution change, and calculate p, the number of positive - number of non-positive, and w, the sum of elements with signs +1 or -1.
 Then, you can calculate the query x by w - x * p.
 This is clean and easy to debug.
 - Tree operations are slow in constant.
 So avoid using ordered set and map in general if you don't really need them.
 Vector + sort + removing duplicate with `a.erase(std::unique(a.begin(), a.end()), a.end())` is much faster than set in practice.
 Priority queue is also much faster than multiset, although their query complexities are both O(log n).
 - If you want to calculate both the prefix and suffix quickly, you just need one prefix sum array.
 When you have fewer arrays, you don't have to modify a lot during debugging.
+- When you binary search for a fixed precision, you can run for a fixed iteration, which is something at least log(precision).
+Typically something like 100 works.